eyal0/OctoPrint-PrintTimeGenius/README.md

 ## Configuration

-After first installing, you must run M503 in order to import your printer's configuration.
+After first installing, you must run M503 in order to import your printer's configuration:
+1. Open OctoPrint
+2. Make sure your printer is connected and turned on.
+3. Click on the "Terminal" tab in Octoprint to get to the GCode Terminal.
+4. You will see an area under the terminal window where you can enter the Code and click the "Send" button.
+In that text box, type M503 and click send.

 Next, you should test that the plugin works by going into settings and analyzing a file.
 Then look at the log and make sure that there are no errors.
 If you see errors, report them here.